-The Wisconsin Comprehensive Cancer Control Program (WI CCC) is the state's cancer prevention and control program that promotes the implementation of the WI Comprehensive Cancer Control Plan.
-The Wisconsin Comprehensive Cancer Control Plan 2010-2015 serves as the foundation for the WI CCC Program and as a common framework for action in cancer prevention and control over the next several years.
+The Wisconsin Comprehensive Cancer Control Program (WI CCC) and its partnership arm, the Wisconsin Cancer Council, work to engage public, private and community partners to develop, implement and promote a statewide approach to cancer control.
+The WI Comprehensive Cancer Control Plan 2010-2015 serves as the foundation for WI CCC and as a common framework for action in cancer prevention and control over the next several years.

 Spirit of EAGLES